-Furthermore, the GBYP coordination provides scientific support to national initiatives which are potentially able to increase the effectiveness of the GBYP and its objectives.
+Furthermore, the GBYP coordination provides scientific support to all the national initiatives which are potentially able to increase the effectiveness of the GBYP and its objectives.
+For this reason, since 2010 the Coordinator has been part of the Evaluation Committee for the Bluefin tuna programmes of the NOAA.

-1.3 Annual budget
+1.3.
+Annual budget